francoisblin/personalBudget/README.md

 Then, go inside the api folder: `cd personalBudget`

-And install all the npm dependencies: `npm install`
+And install all the npm dependencies: `npm init`

 #### Run